 Also of interest is that Morristown has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 48.78% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Morristown telecommute to their jobs.
+Overall, about 48.78% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Morristown’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Morristown’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Morristown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Morristown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.